abhilashgudasi92/Android-ContactManager/README.md

 - ViewContact Activity

   This screen reuses AddContact activity but the first name,last name, phone number and email id of the contact to be viewed pre filled.
-  User are given option to modify or delete the contact.
+  User is given option to modify or delete the contact.